Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 A change in accounting principle occurs from either:

-• A change from one GAAP to another GAAP that is justified on the basis that it preferable to the previous accounting principle.
+- A change from one GAAP accounting principle to another GAAP accounting principle that is justified on the basis that it preferable to the previous principle.
 Preferability is based on understandability, reliability, relevance, timeless, consistency and comparability.

-• The implementation of GASB pronouncements.
+– or – - The implementation of new GASB pronouncements.
 In this case, no justification is needed.

 The following items are not considered changes in accounting principle.
 The initial adoption and application of an accounting principle for transactions or other events that are:

-• A change from applying non-GAAP to GAAP to transactions or other events that previously were significant, which is merely an error correction.
+- A change from applying non-GAAP treatments to GAAP treatments to transactions or other events that previously were significant, which is merely an error correction.

 Traditionally, most accounting pronouncements include transition guidance in the last few paragraphs.
 Going forward, accounting pronouncements will only have transition guidance if they are different from the guidance in GASB 100.